tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

    if f = {} then
 @@ -23,10 +33,10 @@ while unhandled ≠ {} do
  ASSIGNMEMLOC(cur: Interval)
+-spill ← last interval in active
- spill ← last interval in active if spill.end > cur.end then
++spill ← heuristic: pick some interval from active or inactive if spill.end > cur.end then
 -  cur.reg ← spill.reg
 -  spill.location ← new stack location